microbit-foundation/dev-docs/software/interface.md

 ## Files on the MICROBIT drive

 The flash file system presented on the micro:bit drive is entirely virtual.
 It is not backed by real memory, and this is why the drive ejects itself after new files are written.
-When a file is dropped onto the MICROBIT drive, instead of being written into flash memory (like a normal USB memory stick), it is streamed to the target MCU.
+When a file is dropped onto the MICROBIT drive, instead of being written into storage memory (like a normal USB memory stick), it is streamed to the target MCU.

 The following virtual files exist on the file-system: